jonnonz1/nz-statute-book/acts/public/2015/standards-and-accreditation-act-2015.md

   (j) advise the Minister on the currency of New Zealand Standards, and on priority areas for the development and review of New Zealand Standards:
   (k) advise the Minister on any other matter that the Board considers necessary or advisable.
 (2) The Board must act independently in undertaking its functions under subsection (1).
-(3) If the Board declines to approve members, standards, or modification of standards under subsection (1)﻿(a) to (f), it must provide the NZ Standards Executive with reasons in writing for its decision.
+(3) If the Board declines to approve the appointment or removal of members or chairpersons or declines to approve standards or modification of standards under subsection (1)﻿(a) to (f), it must provide the NZ Standards Executive with reasons in writing for its decision.

 ### 13 Considerations for Board
 (1) In undertaking its functions under section 12(1)﻿(a), the Board must—